snl-dakota/dakota/DI_CLEANUP_TODO.md

    the implementation still interprets raw retained IR rather than a richer variables-owned runtime representation.

-2. `Model` DI construction still relies on a synthetic `ProblemDescDB`.
+2. `Model` DI construction still carries a synthetic `ProblemDescDB`.
-   Reason: portions of legacy model initialization still pull config through `ProblemDescDB` instead of from component-owned objects or component-local `IRStore`s.
+   Reason: the exercised DI pilot path no longer appears to rely on `ProblemDescDB` reads in the `Model` / `SimulationModel` hot path, but the base `Model` abstraction still stores a `ProblemDescDB&` and exposes it via API, so the DI path retains a bridge object as structural scaffolding.

 3. DI `Model` currently uses conservative defaults for some study-wide settings instead of reading them from a complete study context.